Sine Rule

 =>

-Say R is the radius of the circle with center O through the points A,B and C(for every 3 points that do not lie in a line there is 1 circle that the points belong to) of triangle ABC.
+Let R be the radius of a circle with center O through points A,B and C(for every 3 points that do not lie on a straight line there is exactly 1 circle through these points) of a triangle ABC.

 Let B' be the second intersection point of BO and the circle.
 The

-Let's a(the length of BC), b(the length of CA), c(the length of AB) are the lengths of the sides of a triangle ABC.
-Cosine formulas are:
+Let a(the length of BC), b(the length of CA), c(the length of AB) be the lengths of the sides of a triangle ABC.

 a2 = b2 + c2 - 2bc cos(∠A)